MikeTam1021/friendly-101/docs/introduction.rst

 Hello, my name is Rich Cornish.
 I first used Django in the fall of 2006 and quicky fell in love working with it.
 I then worked as an interaction designer at the same online division at the Lawrence Journal-World from 2007 to 2009.

 Today I work as a UX designer and feel privileged that I can share the lessons I learned about web development from the perspective of a designer.
-I graduated from the `University of Illinois at Urbana-Champaign <http://illinois.edu/>`_ with master and bachelor degrees in journalism.
+I graduated from the `University of Illinois at Urbana-Champaign <http://illinois.edu/>`_ with master degree in journalism.

 What is Django 101?
 -------------------